Piastre: Other usage

 Early private bank currency issues in French-speaking regions of Canada were denominated in piastres, and the term continued in official use for some time as a term for the Canadian dollar.
-For example, the original French version of the 1867 Constitution of Canada refers to a requirement that senators hold property d'une valeur de quatre mille piastres.
+For example, the original French version of the 1867 Constitution of Canada refers to a requirement that senators hold property d'une valeur de quatre mille piastres ($4,000.00).

-The term is still unofficially used in Quebec, Acadian, Franco-Manitoban, and Franco-Ontarian language as a reference to the Canadian dollar, much as English speakers say "bucks."
+The term is still unofficially used in the French dialects in Canada as a reference to dollars, much as English speakers say "bucks."
 (The official French term for the modern Canadian dollar is dollar.)
 When used colloquially in this way, the term is often pronounced and spelled piasse (pl. piasses).
 It was equivalent to 6 New France livres or 120 sous, a quarter of which was "30 sous", which is also still in slang for a 25-cent coin.

 Piastre was also the original French word for the United States dollar, used for example in the French text of the Louisiana Purchase.
-Calling the US dollar a piastre is still common among speakers of Cajun French and New England French.
-Modern French uses dollar for this unit of currency as well.
-The term is still used as slang for US dollars in the French-speaking Caribbean islands, most notably Haiti.
+Calling the US dollar a is still common among speakers of Cajun and New England French, though in standard French dollar is used for the currency.
+The term is also used as slang for a US dollar in the French-speaking Caribbean islands, most notably Haiti.

 Piastre is another name for kuruş, 1/100 of the Turkish lira.

 The piastre is still used in Mauritius when bidding in auction sales, similarly to the way that guineas are used at British racehorse auctions.
 It is equivalent to 2 Mauritian rupees.